ufal/npfl138/tasks/reinforce.md

 template, which provides a simple network implementation in PyTorch.

-During evaluation in ReCodEx, two different random seeds will be employed, and you need to reach the required return on all of them.
+During evaluation in ReCodEx, two different random seeds will be employed, and you need to reach the required return on both of them.
 Time limit for each test is 5 minutes.